 - “We can detect SNPs with an F1 score better than [short reads]…& can discover structural variants with an F1 score comparable to state-of-the-art methods...but obviously with a lower cost.”Kimberley Billingsley, NIH Center for Alzheimer's and Related Dementias

 Q20+ chemistry for raw read accuracy of 99% and higherHighest accuracy provided by Kit V14 and R10.4.1 pore combination • Duplex-enabled for Q30+ accuracy • Solutions optimised for yield, speed, multiplexing and more.

 London Calling 2023: Technology updateHear about breakthrough technology performance and our pathway to enabling sequencing by anyone, anywhere.

 Nanopore sequencing is the only technology that offers scientific researchers…

 A new generation of molecular sensing technology

-Our first products sequence DNA and RNA.
-We offer the only sequencing technology to combine scalability from portable to ultra-high throughput formats with real-time data delivery and the ability to elucidate rich biological data through the analysis of short to ultra-long fragments of native DNA or RNA.
-The sensing platform has the potential to be adapted for the analysis of other types of molecules, for example proteins.View products
+Only nanopore sequencing offers portable to ultra-high throughput scalability with real-time data delivery and the ability to reveal accurate, rich biological data through the analysis of short to ultra-long fragments of native DNA or RNA.

 Use of the technology